tplobo/restore-spaces/README.md

 hs.hotkey.bind({"cmd", "alt", "ctrl"}, "A", restore_spaces.applySpacesStates)
 ```

-5. Open the Hammerspoon app and select `Reload Config`.
+5. Open the Hammerspoon app, enable it in Accessibility, restart it and select
+   `Reload Config`.

 ## Usage